 What Is Velma?
 Cognitive Support for Early Memory Loss

-1. Velma — Daily phone-based program with care manager, routines, and family alerts.
+1. Hey Velma: Daily phone-based program with care manager, routines, and family alerts.
 From $199/month.
+Best when you want daily engagement without full-time hired care.

-3. JoyCalls — AI phone check-in companion for families.
+3. JoyCalls: AI phone check-in companion for families.
 From about $10/month.
-Lighter cognitive scope.
+Best for lightweight wellness check-ins before committing to a fuller program.

-4. In-person speech or occupational therapy — Clinical sessions for cognition.
+4. In-person speech or occupational therapy: Licensed clinical sessions for cognition.
 Episodic, higher per-visit cost.
+Best for diagnosis-linked rehab and insurance-covered treatment plans.

 Option